 Averages are almost useless when thinking about web performance, and in the worst case, are actually misleading.
 For more information, see DHH’s blog post, The Problem with Averages.
 Google, Twitter, and GitHub (to name a few) all use 95th percentile numbers when tracking performance.

-Learn more about Skylight’s approach to percentiles here.
+Learn more about Skylight’s approach to percentiles at our blog.

 Most other profiling tools rely on sampling to give you detailed information about endpoints.
 While this provides some value, it doesn’t provide you information about every request.
 Depending on how frequently the sample happens, it’s quite likely that it will miss spikes and unusual behavior.